fpli-mbr/Paul-Shryock/pages/about.md

 ---
 title: About Me
 excerpt: Lead Front End Developer & Web Designer with 10 years experience building websites, apps, and digital products for enterprise clients, agencies & startups.
-seo-title: Learn more about Paul Shryock
-seo-description: Lead Front End Developer & Web Designer with 10 years experience building websites, apps, and digital products for enterprise clients, agencies & startups.
 slug: about

-tags: page
+seo_title: Learn More About Paul Shryock

+nav_title: About
+navigation: 2

 ---

-# About Me

 I'm a Lead Front End Developer and Web Designer with 10 years experience building websites, apps, and digital products for enterprise clients, agencies, and startups.